Eating Disorders & Co-Occurring Psychiatric Disorders (Dual Diagnosis)

 - Assault or abuse

-At least 52% of those with an eating disorder diagnosis have a history of trauma, with traumatic events often taking place before the onset of an eating disorder.
-Those with eating disorders may use disordered eating behaviors as a way to cope with their trauma.
+Around 24% of those with bulimia nervosa and anorexia nervosa have PTSD and least 52% of those with an eating disorder diagnosis have a history of trauma, with traumatic events often taking place before the onset of an eating disorder.6 Those with eating disorders may use disordered eating behaviors as a way to cope with their trauma.

-Obsessive-compulsive disorder (OCD) is characterized by persistent, unwanted thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) that patients feel compelled to perform.
+Obsessive-compulsive disorder (OCD) is characterized by persistent, unwanted thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) that patients feel compelled to perform.2

 Obsessions or compulsions are time consuming and often cause distress, significantly impacting quality of life.
 The symptomology of OCD can be frequently seen in eating disorders, like: